go-cristian/blog/Readme.md

 - When going directly to a gist detail url it crashes.
 - No session persistence.
 - No tests.
+- Error Management.
+Errors thrown but not shown "¯\(ツ)/¯"

 ## Challenge